Isusami/hass_ensto_ble/README.md

 - Second type pair XX:XX:XX:XX:XX:XX (replace with your device's MAC address)
 - Set your Ensto BLE thermostat to pairing mode (blue light blinking)
 - Proceed adding the Ensto BLE thermostat in Home Assistant

+## If you want to remove the device and add it again
+- Should remove from bluetoothctl and do the trust and pairing again

 ### HACS installation
 1. Search the repository `HASS Ensto BLE` from HACS default repositories